kypertirost/cs411fall2019/docs/Happy Path.md

 Primary-Reminder_screen: Reminder screen pop up -> User accepts If the user doesn't accept then either keep sending notifications (say every 5-10 minutes) or give the user an option to ignore this reminder.

+Primary-Schedule-Calendar_main_window: User enter this page -> events loaded from database and displayed successfully If not loaded or displayed correctly we should ask the user to either try again later or check internet connection.
+If the user is connected to internet maybe we can implement error report function.

+Primary-Settings_profile: Users changes settings  -> Successfully saved to database If not successful ask the user to either try again later or check internet connection.
+If the user is connected to internet maybe we can implement error report function.

+Primary-create_event: User adds events -> Successfully added to database If not successful ask the user to either try again later or check internet connection.
+If the user is connected to internet maybe we can implement error report function.